bstlaurentnz/littlebensbigbubbles/source-text.md

 Welcome to Little Ben's Big Bubbles:

 As child I remember making giant bubbles at my grandma’s house in the summer.
 She had collected labels for months to mail away for a special bubble wand.
 When I became a mom I wanted to replicate the same thrill and joy of those big bubbles with my little boy.
 As a teacher, I also strive to turn play activities into learning opportunities (for a story on using wands with children with autism click here).
 Once I made my first wands and solution and began to use it, people began to ask where I bought it?
 How could they get some?
-Thus began Little Ben’s Big Bubbles
+Thus began Little Ben’s Big Bubbles.

 Big bubble solution and bubble wands
 Made for little people, and big people too.